Diploma of Leisure and Health CHC53415

-Our Diploma of Leisure and Health course has been accredited by Diversional Therapy Australia, meaning you will receive the most recognised qualification linked to the industry’s peak body, as part of enrolling with Skills Training into the Diploma of Leisure and Health you will also receive a student membership to Diversional Therapy Australia and access to their huge range of resources.
+Our Diploma of Leisure and Health course has been endorsed by Diversional & Recreation Therapy Australia (DTRA), meaning you will receive the most recognised qualification linked to the industry’s peak body, as part of enrolling with Skills Training into the Diploma of Leisure and Health you will also receive a student membership to DRTA and access to their huge range of resources.

 - We have some of the best placement partnerships in Victoria

 We have connections to some of the best aged care facilities in the country.
 When it comes time for the practical placement, if you can’t access it through your current employer, we will assist you in finding placement that’s the right fit for you.

 - Our campus locations make studying near home easier

 We have a long established campus in Knox and a new campus in the heart of Melbourne CBD, a short walk from Southern Cross Station and Flagstaff Station.

 - Our fees are highly competitive for comparable quality courses